DavidGeeraerts/module_system_SysPrep/README.md

 :eight:  Bitlocker check

-- Checks to see if bitlocker is on for an encrypted system volume, and if so, it will unencrpyt to prepare for iamge capture.
+- Checks to see if bitlocker is on for an encrypted system volume, and if so, it will unencrpyt to prepare for image capture.

 - "If you run Sysprep on an NTFS file system partition that contains encrypted files or folders, the data in those folders becomes completely unreadable and unrecoverable."